 How Does SQL Execute a CROSS JOIN?

 When you try to understand the execution plan of a SQL CROSS JOIN query, it’s important to understand how CROSS JOINs work, especially in terms of performance and large datasets.
-Unlike other joins, a cross join does not use indexing or any search conditions.
-A SQL CROSS JOIN simply processes a nested loop between one table and every row in another table.
+Unlike other JOINs, a CROSS JOIN has no join condition and pairs every row from one table with every row in another table.

 1. Table Scans